 1. What was the one thing about your venue that made you know it was the one?

 Joe and I both grew up in Maryland and had happy memories of the Eastern Shore from our childhood.
 St. Michaels was a great place that our whole family could get away for the weekend and really celebrate.
 The Chesapeake Bay Maritime Museum provided a beautiful and unique location to host a wedding.

 2. Which three details from your wedding were your favorites?

-3. Give us one moment in your wedding day you can’t stop thinking about.
+4. Give us the one moment in your wedding that you can’t stop thinking about.